pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/06_Create_a_First_Project.md

 `$this->editmode` is a standard variable (is always set) to check if the view is called from the Pimcore admin backend and gives you the possibility to do different stuff in editmode and in frontend.

-`$this->href('product')` is one of the possible editable placeholders.
+`$this->relation('product')` is one of the possible editable placeholders.
 It can be used to make 1 to 1 relations, a cool alternative for that, would be also the [Renderlet](../03_Documents/01_Editables/28_Renderlet.md) editable.
 Click [here](../03_Documents/01_Editables/README.md) for a full list of available editables in Pimcore.